FTdiscovery/KMNBox/README.md

 For Q1 it can be proven that for a k x m x n grid, if either one of the dimensions is even then the game is a forced win for Player 2.
 The theory is that the game is a forced win for Player 2, but this has to be proven for a odd x odd x odd grid.
 The minimax code in this repository is an attempt to solve this problem.

+case 1: n is even. then the winning strategy for player 2 is to place a stone above the move player 1 makes. case 2: n is odd, but at least one of k or m is even. then if player 1 plays on a blank slot, player 2 places its stone on the slot rotated 180 degrees with respect to the center of the board. if player 1 does not play on a blank slot, then player 2 places a stone above the move player 1 makes. case 3: k, m, n are all odd. then tbc

 For Q2 haven't started lol